section-engineering-education/engineering-education/content/articles/online-machine-learning-with-river-python/index.md

   Since we are dealing with streaming data that keeps on changing over time, we need a library that is robust and can work under changing environments.

 - General-purpose
-  River Python is used for classification, clustering and regression.
+  River Python is used for classification, clustering, and regression.
 Both supervised and unsupervised machine learning.
 - Efficient & easy to use
   It's very efficient when handling streaming data, it is also simple and easy to use and a beginner can easily follow.

-In online machine learning, the model uses real-time data fo training and makes a sigle observation at a time.
+In online machine learning, the model uses real-time data for training and makes a single observation at a time.
 We then update our model as each new data arrives, this increases the model accuracy over time.
 The input data is continuously used to improve the current model's knowledge and as we further train the model becomes more adaptive and robust.

 ### River Python installation